radixdlt/radix-engine-toolkit/README.md

         aarch64-apple-ios-sim
     ```

-4. The build script relies on `cbindgen` to generate the required c-header of the transaction library.
+4. The build script relies on `cbindgen` to generate the required c-header of the radix engine toolkit.

     ```
     cargo install --force cbindgen